-- 9. (1) A holder must provide funds for the costs required to implement the activities for annual rehabilitation through the operational budget of the holder. - (2) An applicant contemplated in regulation 7(1) and regulation 8(1)(a) and (b) must provide proof of availability of the financial provision prior to the issuing of the environmental authorisation in the case of- - (a) a financial guarantee, the signed certified copy of the guarantee;
+- 9. (1) A holder must provide funds for the costs required to implement the activities for annual rehabilitation through the operational budget of the holder. - (2) An applicant contemplated in regulation 7(1) and regulation 8(1) must provide proof of the arrangements made to secure the financial provision prior to the issuing of the environmental authorisation in the case of- - (a) a financial guarantee, a letter from the financial institution confirming that it will issue the financial guarantee should the requisite permissions, permits, rights or authorisations be granted; - (b) a closure rehabilitation company or a closure rehabilitation trust, a signed affidavit from the directors or trustees confirming the deposit of the approved sum; and

-- (b) a closure rehabilitation company or a closure rehabilitation trust, a signed affidavit from the directors or trustees confirming the deposit of the approved sum. - (3) An applicant contemplated in regulation 8(1)(c), (d), (e) and (f) must provide proof of the arrangements made to secure financial provision, prior to the issuing of the environmental authorisation. - (4) A holder contemplated in regulation 8(1)(c), (d), (e) and (f) must provide, within 60 days of the effective date of the right or granting date of the environmental authorisation, proof of the availability of the financial provision in the case of- - (a) a closure rehabilitation company or a closure rehabilitation trust, a signed affidavit from the directors or trustees confirming the deposit of the approved sum; or - (b) a financial guarantee or parent or affiliate company guarantee, a signed certified copy of the guarantee. - (5) When submitting the proof of the availability of a financial guarantee contemplated in subregulation (4), proof of registration of the institution providing such a financial guarantee in terms of the Financial Sector Regulation Act, 2017 (Act No. 9 of 2017) must be provided. - (6) The approved sum of the financial provision must remain in place until a closure certificate is issued, unless withdrawals contemplated in regulation 15 are approved, whereafter the balance of the financial provision must remain in place until a closure certificate is issued. - (7) Financial provision for rehabilitation and management of latent impacts must, on the issuing of a closure certificate, be transferred to the Minister for the purposes of undertaking the rehabilitation and management of latent impacts. - (8) Financial provisioning must be clearly linked and apportioned to the permission, right, permit or an environmental authorisation in the case of an exemption issued by the Minister in terms of section 106(1) of the Mineral and Petroleum Resources Development Act, to which it relates, including funds transferred to the Minister contemplated in subregulation (7). - (9) If a combination of financial vehicles is used, the vehicles and amounts provided for per vehicle, linked to the relevant permission, right, permit or environmental authorisation, must be indicated by the applicant when acting in accordance with subregulation (2) or (3).
+- (c) proof of a security provided under section 30 of the National Water Act, 1998 (Act No. 38 of 1998) where such security has been provided. - (3) A holder contemplated in regulation 7(1) and 8(1) must provide, within 60 days of the effective date of the permission, permit or right or granting date of the environmental authorisation, proof of the availability of the financial provision in the case of- - (a) a closure rehabilitation company or a closure rehabilitation trust, a signed affidavit from the directors or trustees confirming the deposit of the approved sum; - (b) a financial guarantee and parent or affiliate company guarantee, the original guarantee; and - (c) a security provided under section 30 of the National Water Act, 1998 (Act No. 38 of 1998) where such security has been provided. - (4) When submitting the original financial guarantee contemplated in subregulation (3)(b), proof of registration of the institution providing such a financial guarantee in terms of the Financial Sector Regulation Act, 2017 (Act No. 9 of 2017) must be provided. - (5) The approved sum of the financial provision must remain in place until a closure certificate is issued, unless withdrawals contemplated in regulation 15 are approved or replacement guarantees for adjusted financial provision contemplated in regulation 11 are provided, whereafter the balance of the financial provision must remain in place until a closure certificate is issued. - (6) Financial provision for rehabilitation and management of latent impacts must, on the issuing of a closure certificate, be transferred to the closure rehabilitation trust contemplated in regulation 10(1)(a) for the purposes of undertaking the rehabilitation and management of latent impacts. - (7) Financial provisioning must be clearly linked and apportioned to the permission, right, permit or an environmental authorisation in the case of an exemption issued by the Minister in terms of section 106(1) of the Mineral and Petroleum Resources Development Act, to which it relates, including funds transferred to the Minister contemplated in subregulation (6). - (8) If a combination of financial vehicles is used, the vehicles and amounts provided for per vehicle, linked to the relevant permission, right, permit or environmental authorisation, must be indicated by the applicant when acting in accordance with subregulation (2).